tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 Like with other dplyr backends like dtplyr and dbplyr, duckplyr allows you to get faster results.
 Unlike other dplyr backends, duckplyr does not require you to learn a different syntax.

+The duckplyr package is fully compatible with dplyr: if an operation cannot be carried out with DuckDB, it is automatically outsourced to the user.
+In that case, the operation is not slower than dplyr but not faster either.
+The duckplyr package is actively developed so that over time, we expect fewer and fewer fallbacks to dplyr to be needed.

 ## How to use duckplyr

 To *replace* dplyr with duckplyr, you can either